rocco/grunt-mustache-hogan-html/README.md

 ## Props
 This project is based on [grunt-mustache-html by zhongyu](https://github.com/haio/grunt-mustache-html).
-Due to heavy restructuring and functionality changes this is no regular fork anymore.
+Due to heavy restructuring and functionality changes this is no regular fork.